-Turn your homegrown tomatillos into a delicious sauce or dip using our Raw Salsa Verde recipe!
+Turn your tomatillos into a delicious sauce or dip using our 5-minute tomatillo salsa verde recipe!

 However, the first time we tasted tomatillos (moments after the first sighting), we knew we’d found a new life-long friend.

 Tomatillos are native to Mexico, where they were originally cultivated by the Aztecs.
-They’re a staple fruit south of the border and are found in many Latin American dishes, even though they’re relatively uncommon here in the states.
+They’re a staple fruit south of the US border and are found in many Latin American dishes, even though they’re relatively uncommon here in the US.

 What Do Tomatillos Taste Like?

-- Cooked Tomatillos – Cooked tomatillos are richer and more mellow than raw tomatillos, but they’re awesome for use in sauces, stews, and other Latin American recipes.
+Cooked tomatillos are richer and more mellow than raw tomatillos.
+They’re great in sauces, stews, and other Latin American recipes.

 The first time we ever tried to grow tomatillos we failed miserably.

-We had one giant tomatillo plant that stayed covered with yellow flowers throughout the summer, but never set a single fruit.
+We had one giant tomatillo plant that stayed covered with yellow flowers and bees throughout the summer… But it never set a single fruit.
 What the heck?

-After doing a bit of online digging, we realized the source of the problem: tomatillo plants are not readily self-fertile and need another tomatillo plant to pollinate with.
+After doing a bit of online digging, we realized the source of the problem: tomatillo plants are not readily self-fertile and need another tomatillo plant for pollination.

 We’ve had all-we-can-eat tomatillo harvests every summer since this initial mishap simply by growing at least two tomatillo plants in close proximity to each other.

 Perhaps our favorite thing to do with fresh summer tomatillos is to make a quick 5-minute salsa verde with uncooked tomatillos.